 Try Keeping a Routine or Get into a Routine

-In times of uncertainty and sudden change – not knowing how long we are going to be in this lockdown, on things that can really help is to focus on routines.
+In times of uncertainty and sudden change – not knowing how long we are going to be in this lockdown, the one thing that can really help is to focus on routines.
 If you are finding that everything has turned upside-down then try as much as possible to re-establish a new routine that works for you and all those around you.

-Creating a plan for the day or the week is key, especially now when there you may be in each other’s company 24/7, which is not normally how life would be.
+Creating a plan for the day of the week is key, especially now when there you may be in each other’s company 24/7, which is not normally how life would be.
 Try to get up and go to bed at a reasonable time each day, to ensure you get a good night’s sleep.
-The correct amount of sleep is absolutely vital to your wellbeing.
-Remember, the best time that you get great sleep is generally between 10pm-3pm.
+The correct amount of sleep is absolutely vital to your well-being.
+Remember, the best time that you get great sleep is generally between 10 pm-3 pm.

-What is also key here, is not to have too many high expectations, having huge goals and setting too many things to do in one day.
+What is also key here, is not to have too many high expectations, have huge goals, and set too many things to do in one day.
 Don’t put that pressure on yourselves.
 Why would you want to unnecessarily pressurise yourself?
-Small Realistic Achievable goals is what is needed and some flexibility, especially if you have children around.
+Small Realistic Achievable goals are what is needed and some flexibility, especially if you have children around.
 Do not want to put unnecessary extra pressure on yourselves.
 Another key thing is that you are much more likely to achieve them if they are written down- give it a go!

 Self-Care so Check-in on Yourself